 One issue with dispense technologies such as time-pressure and other dispense methods reliant on air to consistently feed fluid through the dispense mechanism is that the volume of fluid changes with the level of fluid in the syringe if no other dispense parameters are changed.
 Variables such as friction between the stopper and the side of the fluid reservoir and the weight of fluid in the fluid column (reservoir) affect the process.
 This is not the case with PCD technology.
 The fluid reservoir, whether it is a 10 cc syringe, a 70 cc syringe, a 20 oz. cartridge, or a large pail ram, is continually pressurized to feed fluid to the internal fluid reservoir.
 As long as fluid is present in the internal reservoir, the rotor and stator pull fluid into the volumetric cavities.
 PCD technology is not affected by a change in fluid reservoir pressure of a few psi or the level of fluid in the syringe.

-PCD Technology is available on all GPD MAX Series, DS Series, and Island Series systems.
+PCD Technology is available on all GPD MAX Series, DS Series, and benchtop systems.
 To enhance your existing robot capabilities, we offer an integration kit with a fully programmable controller that will immediately improve your current dispense results.